Logmanager documentation

 4. Enter the Hostname, IP address, Username and Password valid for the new Logmanager.

-When the secondary node is added to the cluster, it will be automatically deleted.
-So pay extra attention to what node you are connecting to the cluster.
-If you connect an existing Logmanager as secondary, you will irretrievably lose all the data stored on it.
+When the secondary node is added to the cluster, it will automatically be erased.
+So pay extra attention to which node you are connecting to the cluster.
+If you connect an existing Logmanager as the secondary node, you will irretrievably lose all the data stored on it.

 5. At this point, Logmanager has started synchronizing data between the primary and secondary nodes.

-The synchronization of open daily indexes is started immediately, closed daily indexes are synchronized with a limited bit rate continuously so that the operations performed by the Logmanager in real time are not delayed.
+The synchronization of open daily indexes is started immediately, closed daily indexes are synchronized with a limited bit rate continuously, so that the operations performed by Logmanager in real time are not delayed.
 Since a large amount of data is being synchronized (depending on the Logmanager model, from 12TB to 160TB of data), it is common for a full synchronization to take up to one month, which is the manufacturer’s recommended time to leave boxes in the cluster.
 In the overview / database status menu there is a replication ratio figure, but this only describes the open daily indexes.
-Therefore, if you want to be 100% sure that the synchronization has run correctly and it is possible to disconnect the cluster in less than one month, please contact technical support at help@logmanager.com to check if the synchronization has run.
-Technical Support will check with your assistance if replication has completed.
+Therefore, if you want to be 100% sure that the synchronization has run correctly and it is possible to disconnect the cluster in less than one month, please contact technical support at help@logmanager.com.
+Technical Support will check with your assistance if the replication has completed.